 A team of over 30 Silver Oak Math Olympiad students meets every Tuesday in the school library to learn different problem solving techniques and practice solving non-typical math problems.
 The Math Olympiad contest consists of 5 exams held once a month from November to March.
 Exams cover advanced math problems and have the same paper for 4th, 5th and 6th graders.
 For more details, please contact Silver Oak parent volunteers at email@example.com.

 Every year, mathleague.org organizes math contests all over the nation for elementary, middle, and high school students.
 In each contest, students have to solve math problems in several contest formats that challenge them not only on their math concepts but also on their speed and ability to work in a team.
 Silver Oak participated for the first time in 2015-2016.
+Silver Oak participation in this program depends on the willingness of a parent volunteer to work with PTO and run this program.

 Hour of Code